-Students will understand the importance of having rules to maintain order at home, at school, in their community, and in their country.
+- Understand the importance of having rules to maintain order at home, at school, in their community, and in their country

 - Copy of the U.S. Constitution